A Dietitian’s Journey – the road to better health

 But what was the “road”?

-Over the last 2 years, I had done a fair amount of reading with regards to the physiology of why diets high in carbs underlie the “obesity epidemic” (see previous post: http://www.bbdnutrition.com/2017/03/14/a-dietitians-journey/).
+Over the last 2 years, I’ve done a lot of reading with regards to the physiology of why and how diets high in carbs underlie the “obesity epidemic”.
 I understood how excess carbs that were not needed for energy were converted to fat and stored in the liver.
-I also understood how and why this excess fat in the liver negatively impacted cholesterol levels – that it wasn’t eating fat that gave people high cholesterol (except for a very small minority with genetic conditions) but eating too many carbs.
+I also understood how this excess fat in the liver negatively impacted cholesterol levels – that it wasn’t eating fat that gave people high cholesterol (except for a very small minority with genetic conditions) but eating too many carbs.

 Since I am not yet “fat adapted” – that is, my body hasn’t yet switched over to using my own fat stores as a fuel source, I knew that I needed to postpone the high intensity interval training and just start with walking.